RosenblattAI/amplify-docs-mcp/README.md

 - **Wildcards**: `auth*`
 - **Boolean operators**: `authentication AND (react OR javascript) NOT flutter`

+### How the Query Process Works

+When you submit a search query, the server processes it through several steps:

+1. **Query Processing**: The server parses your query to understand advanced syntax like boolean operators and wildcards.

+2. **Directory Optimization**: The server uses the directory structure to narrow down which files to search based on your query terms and the selected Amplify generation (Gen 1, Gen 2, or both).

+3. **Smart Ranking**: Results are ranked using a sophisticated algorithm that considers:
+   - Whether the query mentions specific generations (Gen 1 or Gen 2)
+   - If the query is about setup, CLI commands, or resource creation
+   - The relevance of the document to the query context
+   - Exact matches in document titles
+   - Match count and document importance

+4. **Content Extraction**: For each matching file, relevant content is extracted and formatted for display.

+5. **Caching**: Search results are cached to improve performance for repeated queries.

+This intelligent processing ensures that the most relevant documentation appears at the top of your search results, saving you time and effort.

 ## Generation Selection

 The server supports three modes for Amplify documentation generation: